 Neglecting Your Google Business Profile

 Neglecting your Google Business Profile is like failing to hoist your colors and fly your flag, which can lead to missed opportunities for attracting local customers.
-To overcome this mistake, optimize your profile with accurate information, photos, and customer reviews.
+Optimize your profile with accurate information, photos, and customer reviews to overcome this mistake.

 Failing to Encourage Online Reviews